 What year was the equipment manufactured and installed?

-If you can, you’ll want to learn when the make and model was first manufactured.
-Older models may be less energy efficient and may lack useful features found in newer equipment.
-This should be fairly easy to find, but it’s also only half the information you want.
-You should also attempt to find out when the equipment was installed.
+If you can, you’ll want to determine when the make and model was first manufactured.
+Older models are sometimes less energy efficient and can lack handy features found in new equipment.
+This is usually fairly easy to find, but it’s also only half the information you want.
+You should also do your best to find out when the system was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in great shape, especially if routine maintenance has been provided.